ishakir/DSON/README.md

 ## Contributing

+I would love it if someone could contribute a pretty printer!

 1. Fork it ( https://github.com/ishakir/DSON/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)